-An estimated total of 116,791 acres of wetlands in the Calcasieu-Sabine River Basin have converted to open water since 1932 (USGS 2007).
-Marshes adjacent to the Calcasieu

-River and Pass, Louisiana project and Calcasieu Lake are experiencing severe erosion caused by the combination of several factors including recent hurricanes, geological subsidence, sea level rise, wave action, and a combination of man made changes.
+An estimated total of 116,791 acres of wetlands in the Calcasieu-Sabine River Basin have been converted to open water since 1932 (USGS 2007).
+Marshes adjacent to the Calcasieu River and Pass, Louisiana project and Calcasieu Lake are experiencing severe erosion caused by the combination of several factors including recent hurricanes, geological subsidence, sea level rise, wave action, and a combination of man-made changes.
 Hydrological modifications caused by navigation improvements-most notably the Calcasieu Ship Channel and the GIWW-coupled with an average rate of subsidence of 0.69 inches per year (1-2 feet per century), have had significant impacts on wetland and aquatic habitats in the basin.
-There has been an inland migration of marsh zones in the basin with increasing acreages of salt and brackish marshes accompanied by the loss of intermediate and fresh marshes.
-Areas in coastal southwest Louisiana have experienced changes in vegetation and an overall shift to species adapted to saline conditions due to increased salinity caused by the creation and maintenance of navigation channels, canals, and associated spoil banks which impeded the north-south flow of freshwater over the marsh (USFWS 2007).
+There has been an inland migration of marsh zones in the basin which is causing increasing acreages of salt and brackish marshes and is accompanied by the loss of intermediate and freshwater marshes.
+Areas in coastal southwest Louisiana have experienced changes in vegetation and an overall shift to species adapted to saline conditions.
+This shift in biota is due to the increased salinity that is caused by the creation and maintenance of navigation channels, canals, and associated spoil banks which impeded the north-south flow of freshwater over the marsh (USFWS 2007).

-Habitats present in the vicinity of the proposed project include: 1) emergent marsh, 2) shallow open water, and 3) scrub-shrub vegetation (associated with upland CDFs) (Figures 4 & 5).
+Habitats present in the vicinity of the proposed project include shallow open water and scrub-shrub vegetation (associated with upland CDFs) (Figure 6).